reykboerner/diusst/README.md

 Use `pip install <modulename>` to install the packages.

 ### Running simulations
-The [Jupyter notebook tutorial](https://github.com/reykboerner/diusst/blob/master/tutorials/run_diusst.ipynb) provides an example of how to run the model and generate a plot like the one above.
+The [Jupyter notebook tutorial](https://github.com/reykboerner/diusst/blob/master/docs/run_diusst.ipynb) provides an example of how to run the model and generate a plot like the one above.
 It uses a dataset from the MOCE-5 cruise, which is included in this repository.

-As shown in the tutorial, running the DiuSST model corresponds to calling the `diusst` function.
-Model parameters and settings are adjusted through the arguments of this function.
+As shown in the tutorial, running the DiuSST model corresponds to calling the `simulate` function of the `Diusst` class.
+Model parameters and settings are adjusted through the attributes of the `Diusst` class.
 For a complete list of required and optional arguments, including their description and default values, click [here](#documentation).

 ### Bayesian inference